Deshaun Watson trade: Deshaun Watson sexual assault allegations

 On March 16, 2021, a Houston massage therapist filed a civil lawsuit delivered by attorney Tony Buzbee against then-Texans' quarterback Deshaun Watson, claiming that Watson had touched her with the tip of his erect penis while asking her for sex during a visit to her home for treatment in March 2020.
 Watson vehemently denied Buzbee's claims, stating that "I have never treated any woman with anything other than the utmost respect."
 According to the suit, the massage therapist immediately ended the session and cried after the incident.
 Several weeks later, two additional NFL players contacted the massage therapist on Watson's recommendation.
 The suit also claims that Watson later reached out to the massage therapist and apologized for his actions.

 Over the next few days, several more civil lawsuits were filed against Watson by further massage therapists represented by Buzbee accusing him of being a "serial predator", with allegations including Watson directing victims to massage his anus and penis and forcing them to touch it, forcing a victim to perform oral sex on him, attempting to forcibly kiss a victim, locking doors behind victims to force sexual assault, and telling therapists to keep quiet about what happened.

-By April 5, 2021, 22 lawsuits have been filed against Watson, though 18 professional massage therapists have since expressed support of his character, saying that the allegations contradict their experiences with Watson.
+By April 5, 2021, 22 lawsuits had been filed against Watson, though 18 professional massage therapists have since expressed support of his character, saying that the allegations contradict their experiences with Watson.
 On April 7, 2021, Nike and Beats By Dre suspended endorsement deals with Watson.
 Reliant Energy and H-E-B stated that they did not plan on engaging with Watson in the future.
 These legal challenges led to Watson's absence from the field for the entire 2021 season, during which he remained with the Houston Texans but did not participate in any games.
 The situation was further complicated by Watson's simultaneous request for a trade from the team.

 On March 11, 2022, a grand jury declined to indict Watson on criminal charges related to "harassment and sexual misconduct".
 On that date he still faced 22 civil lawsuits, many alleging sexual misconduct and assault.
 After two more accusers joined the lawsuit in June 2022, Watson settled 23 of the 24 lawsuits in July and August.

-On August 1, as a result of these allegations, Watson was suspended for six regular season games to start the 2022 season by judge Sue Lewis Robinson.
+On August 1, as a result of these allegations, Watson was suspended for six regular season games to start the 2022 season by NFL disciplinary officer Sue Lewis Robinson.
 Two days later, the NFL appealed the suspension, seeking to extend the suspension to at least a full season as well as seeking a fine and establishing a requirement for Watson to seek treatment for his conduct.
 The appeal was reviewed by former New Jersey Attorney General Peter C. Harvey.
 On August 18, after the NFL and the NFLPA reached a settlement, Watson was suspended for the first 11 games of the season and was fined $5 million.